mehmetemresever/DraggableCards/README.md

 ## **Draggable Cards**

-This project was changed to manage multiple draggable cards by using a shared class.
+This project features draggable cards that can be moved freely around the screen.

 ## **Features**